canonical/rockcraft/docs/how-to/use-flask-extension.rst

 -----------------------------------------------

 By default the flask extension only includes the ``app.py``, ``static``, and ``templates`` in the flask project.
-But you can overwrite this behavior with a prime declaration in the specially-named ``flask/install-app`` part to instruct the flask extension on which files to include or exclude from the project directory in the ROCK image.
+But you can overwrite this behaviour with a prime declaration in the specially-named ``flask/install-app`` part to instruct the flask extension on which files to include or exclude from the project directory in the ROCK image.